bennicholes/bennicholes.github.io/index.md

 ## Currently...

+* Located in New York, NY
-* Located in Reno, NV
+* Previously in Reno, NV
 * DevOps at [bombora](http://bombora.com)
 * Working on a new food platform